nludban/rpi-pico-psst/README.md

 Routing an external interrupt source to the SM eliminates the watchdog and allows two chains per PIO.
-Three transmitters in one PIO and three receivers in the second PIO supports three chains and maximizes program space available to the unused SMs.
+Three transmitters in one PIO and three receivers in the second PIO supports three bidirectional chains and maximizes program space available to the unused SMs.

 Any node which does not need to transmit data can simply tap the line and be a receiver only.